 Leaves changing in North Carolina usually start in mid- to late-September at higher altitudes (see: Mount Mitchell, Clingmans Dome, Richland Balsam).

 In North Carolina, fall is a true season, sprawling over 3 months.
 The mountains of Western NC arguably offer some of the very best places to see fall colors in the United States.

 Whether it’s hiking in Pisgah National Forest, driving the Blue Ridge Parkway, or simply enjoying dinner/drinks with a stunning view, there are a bounty of options for enjoying fall foliage in North Carolina.

-So check out our picks for the 25 best places to see fall colors in Western NC, including many breathtaking photos taken on a Blue Ridge Parkway road trip last October!
+So check out our picks for the 25 best places to see fall in the Blue Ridge Mountains, including many breathtaking photos taken on a Blue Ridge Parkway road trip last October!

 Fall Colors in Western NC Guide